ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-X1 CPU, the following errata build flags are defined:

+- ``ERRATA_X1_1467580``: This applies erratum 1467580 workaround to Cortex-X1
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 - ``ERRATA_X1_1821534`` : This applies errata 1821534 workaround to Cortex-X1
    CPU.
 This needs to be enabled only for revision <= r1p0 of the CPU.